← All comparisons

 Which platforms does each service cover?

-Social Fetch provides a unified API across TikTok, Instagram, YouTube, X/Twitter, LinkedIn, Facebook, Reddit, Threads, Spotify, and web utilities — all under one API key with normalized schemas.
-Apify's coverage depends on community Actors that vary in quality, pricing, and maintenance.
-There's no guarantee any individual Actor will keep working next month.
+Social Fetch covers TikTok, Instagram, YouTube, X/Twitter, LinkedIn, Facebook, Reddit, Threads, Spotify, and web utilities under one API key with normalized schemas.
+Apify's social coverage depends on which Actors you choose — there's no unified catalog with guaranteed maintenance.